COVID-19: Trying to get home

-Given the continuing risks from COVID-19 in many countries, if you’re overseas and wish to come home, we continue to encourage you to make plans to return.
-But be prepared for delays and disruptions.
+If you’re overseas and wish to come home, be prepared for delays and disruptions to your travel.
 There are fewer international flights available due to travel restrictions, closed key transit hubs and limits on passenger arrivals into Australia.
 Travel regulations and restrictions are changing often and at short notice.

 - Incoming passenger caps

 - Additional commercial flights to Australia

 - Registering with DFAT

 - Travelling to Australia by yacht or small craft